vladgonzalezmigal/InternetRouterCplus/writeups/check0.md

 My SUNet ID: [vladgm24]

-I collaborated with: [list sunetids here]
+I collaborated with: []

-I would like to credit/thank these classmates for their help: [list sunetids here]
+I would like to credit/thank these classmates for their help: [siwooahn]

-This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This lab took me about [7] hours to do.
+I [did] attend the lab session.

-My secret code from section 2.1 was: [code here]
+My secret code from section 2.1 was: [289645]

-I was surprised by or edified to learn that: [describe]
+I was surprised by or edified to learn that: [the bytestream can be represented using a string]

-Describe ByteStream implementation.
-[Describe data structures and approach taken.
-Describe alternative designs considered or tested.
+Describe ByteStream implementation. [
-Describe benefits and weaknesses of your design compared with alternatives -- perhaps in terms of simplicity/complexity, risk of bugs, asymptotic performance, empirical performance, required implementation time and difficulty, and other factors.
-Include any measurements if applicable.]
+I used a string to represent the bytestream buffer, and unsigned longs to represent the cumulative totals of bytes pushed and popped.
+Every new piece of data pushed got concatened to the end of the existing buffer and I popped off characters in a first in first out matter.
+I could have alternatively implemented the buffer as a queue of chars, which would have had the advantage of improved efficiency when appending since I would not need to copy the existing string like I need to do in concatenation.
+However, a benefit of my approach is the implementation time since the data that comes in is already a string.
+Another alternative design choice I could have made is a LIFO queue instead of my FIFO queue.
+However, in this scenario I think the advantage of a FIFO queue is that the reader will most likely care about the beginning characters when they are not able to read the entire buffer.

 - Optional: I had unexpected difficulty with: [describe]